 My mother was in Toastmasters once upon a time (my mother is a truly exquisite public speaker), and she told me when I was maybe thirteen that when you are speaking to a group of fifty people for an hour, you’d better make sure that what you have to say is worth fifty hours of time because that’s what you’re using.

-Think about that: multiply the time it’s taking by how many people and it’s that many hours of human life.
-Is it worth it?
+Think about that: multiply the time it’s taking by how many people.
+You are using that many hours of human life.

-This has been the guiding principle behind my own speaking style, but experience has taught me that I need to expand this.
-For gifted learners, the more teachers streamline their instruction and classroom procedures, the less time they waste – which has to be good.
-The more teachers try to focus on the essential elements necessary in homework practice, the more time kids have to think and feel and be.
+For gifted learners, the more teachers streamline their instruction and classroom procedures, the less time they waste.
+The more teachers try to focus on the essential elements necessary in homework practice, the more time kids have to think and feel and be kids.

-Make sure you’re moving quickly enough for your quick-minded students, and if they move more quickly than you can reasonably go, let them move ahead at their own pace without a leash.
+- Make sure you’re moving quickly enough for your quick-minded students, and if they move more quickly than you can reasonably go, let them move ahead at their own pace without a leash.
+Read more about acceleration.